cwkang1998/Playing-with-p5-Workshop/README.md

 Try holding down the key, you should see a moving circle that goes down diagonally!

-## Lesson 1: Playing with the Snake Game
+## Activity 1: Playing with the Snake Game

 ### Looking at a snake game